 In order to measure the pressure of a fluid, the pressure gauges.
 The most widely used and easiest to use is the open tube manometer.
 It is basically a U-shaped tube that contains a liquid.
 One end of the tube is at the pressure to be measured and the other is in contact with the atmosphere.

-FOR Measure air or atmospheric pressure using barometers.
+To Measure air or atmospheric pressure using barometers.
 There are barometers of various types.
-The best known is the mercury barometer that was invented by Torricelli.
-It is a U-shaped tube with a closed branch in which the vacuum has been drawn, so that the pressure in the highest part of this branch is zero.
-In this way, the force exerted by the air on the liquid column can be measured and the atmospheric pressure measured.
+The best known is the mercury barometer that was invented by TorricelliIt's a U-shaped tube with a closed branch in which a vacuum has been created, so that the pressure at the highest point of this branch is zero.
+This allows us to measure the force exerted by the air on the column of liquid, thereby measuring atmospheric pressure, which is essential for weather prediction.

 As we have mentioned before, the atmospheric pressure is due to the weight of the air over a certain point of the earth's surface, therefore, the higher this point is, the lower the pressure, since less is the amount of air that there is.
 We can say that the atmospheric pressure decreases in altitude.
 For example, on a mountain, the amount of air in the highest part is less than that on a beach, due to the difference in height.